De La Salle University – Dasmariñas: Athletics

 The Patriots is the official name of the DLSU-D Varsity teams.
 The name was adopted in 1997, a reference to the province's history during the uprising against the Spanish rule in the Philippines.

 Basketball and volleyball are the school's main sports.
 Other varsity sports include track and field, taekwondo, judo, aikido, table tennis, badminton, chess and football.

 DLSU-Dasmariñas is a longtime member of the National Capital Region Athletic Association (NCRAA) and is a charter member of the Universities and Colleges Athletic Association (UCAA) from its inception in 2002.
 The school is also a member of the Private Schools Athletic Association and the annual University Games (UNIGAMES) hosted mostly by provincial schools.

 In October 2003, the school became the first institution from the Luzon area to host the UNIGAMES meet.

 Its men's and women's volleyball teams have won several championships in the UCAA and NCRAA, as they have been at one time, the year's multiple times defending titlists.
 Their basketball playing style has given them marginal success that includes a runner-up finish in the UCAA against their former namesake Emilio Aguinaldo College in 2005.

 Human Lasallian Star

-The Lasallian "Signum Fidei" Sign of Faith Star is a 350-year-old international symbol of the Christian Brothers of the De La Salle Schools that represents their religious vocation of quality God-centered, Christian-values-based education in 1,500 Lasallian institutions with 70 Universities and Colleges that's globally established by Saint La Salle's Christian Brothers in 82 countries.
-The Signum Fidei Lasallian was inspired by the Nativity Christmas Star from Bethlehem that symbolized Saint La Salle's mission of Teaching Minds, Touching Hearts and Transforming Lives of the poor.
+The Lasallian "Signum Fidei" Sign of Faith Star is a 350-year-old international symbol of the Christian Brothers of the De La Salle Schools that represents their religious vocation of quality God-centered, Christian-values-based education in 1,500 Lasallian institutions with 70 Universities and Colleges that are globally established by Saint La Salle's Christian Brothers in 82 countries.
+The Signum Fidei Lasallian was inspired by the Nativity Christmas Star from Bethlehem that symbolized Saint La Salle's mission of Teaching Minds, Touching Hearts, and Transforming Lives of the very poor.
 The Lasallian mission was to give hope to the Last, Least, and the Lost of the most venerable youth in our society.